Root Chakra Symbol

 Lower Back and Root Chakra Meaning

 The bladder has the amazing ability to grow and shrink as needed to hold the capacity of urine required at any given time.
 This adaptability is a key identifying trait.
-Likewise, the ability to remain grounded in changing circumstances is a skill related to the root chakra.
+Likewise, the ability to remain grounded in changing circumstances is a skill related to the meaning of the root chakra symbol.

 Colon and Root Chakra Meaning